wn9237/rest_spec/markdowns/api/group_post_rejectedsenders.md

-# Create
+# Create RejectedSender

-Create a new Create RejectedSender.
+Use this API to create a new RejectedSender.
 #### HTTP request
 ```http
 to be completed....